microsoft/tslint-microsoft-contrib/README.md

     grunt all
     grunt create-rule --rule-name=no-something-or-other

+The repo requires you to use linefeed as a line ending, and asks that you checkout the code with linefeed endings enabled.
+This does change your global config, so please make a note of your previous values and revert them after the checkout if necessary.

 Debug code
 -----------
 If command fails because of file access permissions, prefix it with sudo.